Sigurd: Epithets

+In modern times, he has received the new epithet "the Dragon Slayer"; der Drachentöter, drakdödaren, drakdräparen.

 Origins

+Siegfried and the dragon - From the painting by Delitz, found in The Victrola book of the opera, 1910.

 Unlike many figures of Germanic heroic tradition, Sigurd cannot be easily identified with a historical figure.
 The most popular theory is that Sigurd has his origins in one or several figures of the Merovingian dynasty of the Franks: the Merovingians had several kings whose name began with the element *sigi-.
 In particular, the murder of Sigebert I (d.
 575), who was married to Brunhilda of Austrasia, is often cited as a likely inspiration for the figure, a theory that was first proposed in 1613.
 Sigebert was murdered by his brother Chilperic I at the instigation of Chilperic's wife queen Fredegunda.
 If this theory is correct, then in the legend, Fredegunda and Brunhilda appear to have switched roles, while Chilperic has been replaced with Gunther.

 (2005) argues that, while the story of Sigurd appears to have Merovingian resonances, no connection to any concrete historical figure or event is convincing.
 As the Merovingian parallels are not exact, other scholars also fail to accept the proposed model.
 But the Sigurd/Siegfried figure, rather than being based on the Merovingian alone, may be a composite of additional historical personages, e.g., the "Caroliginian Sigifridus" alias Godfrid, Duke of Frisia (d.
 855) according to Edward Fichtner (2015).